gunnarvoet/niskine-proc/README.md

 Python processing files were written in jupyter notebooks and converted to python scripts using [jupytext](https://jupytext.readthedocs.io/en/latest/).
 They can be converted back to jupyter notebooks.

+A conda environment with all packages needed for running the python processing scripts can be created by running `conda env create -f environemnt.yml`.
+The environment will be called `niskine-proc`.

 The Makefile bundles a number of data syncronization and processing steps.
 Note that you need GNU make version 4.3 or higher for this to work properly.
 On Macs, this can be installed via `brew install make` using homebrew.

 ### CTD